DIY privacy screen for patio or balcony

 8. Cut the chain to length and hang your new privacy panels.

 Sand all rough edges with 120- and then 240-grit sanding pads.
-Before sealing or applying exterior varnish you have the option to use a Dremel VersaFlame to lightly singe the surface of the timber to create a dramatic grain effect.
+Before sealing or applying exterior varnish you have the option to use a Dremel VersaFlame or blowtorch to lightly singe the surface of the timber to create a dramatic grain effect.